In 2020 1.5 billion students around the globe moved to remote and flexible learning as schools closed to contain the spread of COVID-19.

 The Education Horizons Group 2021 survey of more than 1000 education professionals identified different perceptions by role types of their school’s preparedness for the pandemic.
 The experience of implementing remote and flexible learning has absolutely been different for every individual.
 Interestingly, our survey identified a difference in how teachers and school leaders rated their level of preparedness for remote learning.
 This raises some important questions about how teachers and school leaders understand the challenges of student learning and how schools support lesson planning and preparation – both under unique circumstances like remote learning and also in the classroom.

-Why is there disparity in experience
+Why is there disparity in experience between role types?

 We know that school leaders were focused on the responding to government policy and COVID-19 compliance practices, implementing technology to connect their school online and responding to staff and student wellbeing.
 While teachers were focused on adapting the curriculum to optimise the remote learning environment.